sittingman/lending_repayment/README.md

 Lending Club enables borrowers to create unsecured personal loans between $1,000 and $40,000.
 The standard loan period is three years.
 Investors can search and browse the loan listings on Lending Club website and select loans that they want to invest in based on the information supplied about the borrower, **amount of loan, loan grade, and loan purpose**.
 Investors make money from interest.
 Lending Club makes money by charging borrowers an origination fee and investors a service fee.

 **Objective:**
-- Predict the likelihood of loan repayment from an applicant based on applicant information
+- Predict the likelihood of loan repayment based on applicant information

 **Clients & Impact:**
-- Clients are the investors who invest in the unsecured personal loans The analysis will help investors understanding the risks of the unsecured loans and help them identify loans that will more likely be fully paid off.
-It will also help investors to set interest rates based on risks level.
+- Clients are the investors who invest in the unsecured personal loans and Lending Club credit risks team.
+The analysis aims to help them to identify approved loans that may have high risks of default based on historial information.
+Lending Club credit risk team can then executed needed measures to minimize the risk.

 **Data Source:** [Lending Club Statistics](https://www.lendingclub.com/info/download-data.action).
 2007-2011 [Data Dictionary](https://github.com/sittingman/lending_repayment/blob/master/data_dict.ipynb)